bplmaps/lmec-main-site/content/articles/neponset.md

 > See [here](https://www.neponset.org/superfund-lower-neponset-river/) for more information on PCBs and permitted recreation along the Neponset.

-### An industrial river
+### An early industrial river

-The Neponset River has long been home to a string of local industries, including flour, gun powder, paper making, and lumber, since the early-seventeenth century,
+The Neponset River has long been home to a string of local industries, including flour, gun powder, paper making, and lumber, since the early-seventeenth century.
+Though PCBs didn't enter the picture until the 1930s, these local industries emitted other pollutants that have long

- dating back to the early-seventeenth century: the river’s water power was––quite literally––the driving force of local industries.
+{{< figure src="" caption="" class="figure-right" >}}

 Although PCBs did not enter the environment until the 1930s, the Neponset River has long been home to a string of industries dating back to the early-seventeenth century: the river’s water power was––quite literally––the driving force of local industries.

 Starting in 1634, mills for flour, gun powder, paper making, and lumber were constructed along the river

+{{< figure src="/uploads/2022-04-04/industries.jpg" caption="A 1954 [study](https://www.jstor.org/stable/25080477?seq=1) by Edward Pierce Hamilton estimates 18 mills lined the Neponset by 1800." class="figure-right" >}}